mid2SUPAERO/Outputs/README.md

 ## Recent talks

 Can we design a lego {aero}structure ? can we ecoptimize it ? can we print it?
-[ICA and zoom](https://github.com/mid2SUPAERO/Outputs/blob/master/TOPGGP_light-compressed.pdf)
+[ICA and zoom](https://github.com/mid2SUPAERO/Outputs/blob/master/TOPGGP_light-compressed.pdf) October 2021

 SMT History and current developments 27/5/21 by J.Morlier [Sigma Clermont Ferrand](https://github.com/mid2SUPAERO/Outputs/blob/master/SMT_JM.pdf)